Venkata-Abhinav-DevOps/expose-my-app/README.md

 ## Additional Options

-LocalTunnel provides several options you can use:
+LocalTunnel provides several options that you can use:

 - **Custom Subdomain**: If you want to specify a custom subdomain, you can use the `--subdomain` option: